1. Offer, confirmation, or contract

 d) Subject to mandatory applicable law, the explicit warranty granted above shall only directly cover the Purchaser, excluding their customers, agents, or representatives, and shall replace all other warranties, express or implied, including, without limitation, the implied warranties of fitness for a particular purpose, exploitability, or non-infringement of intellectual property rights.
 Arquiled hereby specifically disclaims all other warranties.

 e) In terms of the foregoing exclusions and limitations in Section 9 of these Terms and Conditions, the former describes the full liability of Arquiled and its subsidiaries in respect of disabled or non-compliant products provided hereunder.

 8. Compensation for intellectual property rights

-a) Arquiled, at their sole responsibility, shall: (i) defend any legal action brought by third parties against the Purchaser provided that said action claims that the Products supplied by Arquiled under a Contract directly infringe the claimant’s patent, author’s rights, trademarks or trade secrets; and (ii) exempt the Purchaser of payment for losses and damages awarded by final judgment in said judicial action, provided that it is based directly and exclusively on that infringement.
+a) Arquiled, at their sole responsibility, shall: (i) defend any legal action brought by third parties against the Purchaser provided that said action claims that the Products supplied by Arquiled under a Contract directly infringe the claimant’s patent, author’s rights, trademarks, or trade secrets; and (ii) exempt the Purchaser of payment for losses and damages awarded by final judgment in said judicial action, if it is based directly and exclusively on that infringement.

 b) Arquiled shall have no obligation and shall not be liable to the Purchaser under Section (a)